 Total class time: 1.5 hours.

 It is amazing how much changes!
 Grandparents are experts in so many areas of child raising, but if you would like a refresher or just a look at what recommendations have changed, please join us.
-This class covers new infant care, (car seat and sleep safety), supportive care for the new parents, and fun activities to prepare for the arrival of your precious grandchild.
+This class covers new infant care, (car seat and sleep safety), supportive care for the new parents, and we will provide you with a copy of our BabyTalk book which covers early infancy care in even more detail.

 Car Seat Safety